 - Do I need to learn a programming language like PHP?

 - I’ve heard WordPress is the way to build a site these days.

 - I saw that Squarespace Super Bowl ad.
 What’s up with that?

 - What’s this thing called Joomla?
 Or Drupal?

 - And on and on and on.

 The answer to all of those is yes.

 As in, yes, you can do either or all of those things, and it’s only up to you to decide which path to choose.

-What I’m trying to say is that there’s no #1 best approach here.
-It all depends on how involved you want to get with web development, how much of the website building basics you want to learn, how quickly you need a quality site done, and how customizable you want it to be afterwards.
+What we’re trying to say is that there’s no number one best approach here.
+It all depends on how involved you want to get with web development, how much of the website building basics you want to learn, how quickly you need a quality site done, and how customizable you want it to be afterward.

 So here’s how we’re going to proceed from this chapter forward.
 First, pick the persona that defines you best: